-When a two-year-old is hyperactive, there can be all kinds of causes.
-To start with, it’s good to check whether the hyperactivity is within a normal range, as many two-year-olds are naturally very active.
+To start with, it’s good to check whether the hyperactivity is within a normal range, as many children—especially young kids—are naturally very active.
 It can be quite alarming when a small child becomes very active in the home because they can easily hurt themselves or break things, so it’s best to move breakable and expensive items out of their way, if that’s possible.

-It’s also important to talk to your family doctor or paediatrician and describe his behaviour in detail, because they can make a thorough assessment of your son’s physical wellbeing, organise specific tests and make professional recommendations.
-Make a chart of your son’s activity levels throughout the day and night, using your own 0–5 score ratings, so that you can give any professional a clear idea of what you are experiencing at home.
+It’s also important to talk to your family doctor or paediatrician and describe their behaviour in detail, because they can make a thorough assessment of your child’s physical wellbeing, organise specific tests and make professional recommendations.
+Make a chart of your child’s activity levels throughout the day and night, using your own 0–5 score ratings, so that you can give any professional a clear idea of what you are experiencing at home.

-Alongside the activity levels, make a note of everything he has eaten and what is happening in the home when he is extra active.
-I have seen many children whose hyperactivity was related to a food sensitivity, and it’s worth making small changes to his diet to see if there are any of these issues.
+Alongside the activity levels, make a note of everything they have eaten and what is happening in the home when they are extra active.
+I have seen many children whose hyperactivity was related to a food sensitivity, and it’s worth making small changes to their diet to see if there are any of these issues.
 One of my friend’s daughters became hyperactive whenever she drank or ate anything containing citrus or citric acid; for other children, it was chemical additives in a drink, or intolerances/allergies/sensitivities to things like lactose, dairy, soy, gluten, etc.

 Sometimes children become very active because they want to spend time with a parent, especially if a parent is working outside the home and they don’t see very much of them.
 It may also be helpful to take the child to a place where they can burn off lots of energy safely, such as in a soft play zone, going for a walk or a run or playing on outside toys.